 (Note: Instead of steps 1-3, you can use two batteries in battery holders and connect them together with one wire.)

-In the first part, you made a simple circuit that used a battery to light up a light bulb.
+In the first part, you learned how to make a circuit with a battery to light up a light bulb.
 Batteries supply electricity.
 When they’re connected properly, they can “power” things, like a flashlight, an alarm clock, a radio, or a timer.
 Why didn’t the light bulb light up when you connected it to one end of the battery with a wire?
 Electricity from a battery has to flow out one end (the negative or “-” end) and back in through the positive (“+”) end in order to work.
 What you built with the battery, wire, and bulb in step 3 is called an open circuit.
 In order for electricity to start flowing, you need a closed circuit.
 Electricity is caused by tiny particles with negative charges, called electrons.
 When a circuit is complete, or closed, electrons can flow from one end of a battery all the way around, through the wires, to the other end of the battery.
 Along its way, it will carry electrons to electrical objects that are connected to it – like the light bulb – and make them work!

 In the second part, you added another battery.
 That should have made the light bulb burn more brightly, because two batteries together can supply more electricity than just one!
 The paper clip across the bottom of the battery pack allowed electricity to flow between the batteries, making the flow of electrons stronger.

 Do you see how closed and open circuits work to allow or stop electricity from flowing?

 Materials that electricity can flow through are call conductors.
 Materials that stop electricity from flowing are called insulators.
 You can find out which things around your house are conductors and which are insulators using the circuit you made in the last project to test them!

 - Circuit with light bulb & 2 batteries

 - Extra alligator clip wire (or aluminum foil wire*)

 - Objects to test (made of metal, glass, paper, wood, and plastic)